Miker2808/CoolShutdownTimer/README.md

 Users may get MSVC errors, if you get dll errors, downloading the Microsoft Visual C++ 2015 redistributable may solve the issue.
 If the issue persists, please file an issue.

-The Built Binaries can be downloaded [Here](https://mega.nz/file/EIdwyJRL#7XyM9FEXBPew9hxWIxB3Eez6cIPz2HtlrG4Ay3GWwBI "Download Through mega.nz")
+The Built Binaries can be downloaded here: [Download](https://mega.nz/file/8d1SEbYY#fTJLZr4u7tGDlw83gcMtaRdlH5yljJKm1whF6hRD9iY "Download Through mega.nz")

 To execute, simply extract the folder to a desired location and run the executable